Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutThisGuide.rst.txt

 This is an initial version; fixes and features will be added over time.

+To submit feedback

-To submit a suggestion, create an issue on https://github.com/Crashedmind/PlantUMLHitchhikersGuide.
+* create an issue on https://github.com/Crashedmind/PlantUMLHitchhikersGuide.
 These will be reviewed and ranked periodically, and then resolved.

-|playbutton_kub1| **Hit the like (star) button and subscribe (watch)!**
+* |playbutton_kub1| **Hit the like (star) button and subscribe (watch)!**

 .. |playbutton_kub1| image:: ../play.png
                 :target: https://github.com/Crashedmind/PlantUMLHitchhikersGuide
-                :width: 40 px
                 :width: 40 px